Patriots of DAR Members

 CAPTAIN ABRAHAM CUDDEBACK

-In 1774 the Continental Congress authorized each colony to organize a committee of safety and observation.
+In 1774, the Continental Congress authorized each colony to organize a committee for safety and observation.
 The New York committee drew up the following Pledge.

 “Persuaded that the salvation of the rights of liberties of America depend, Under God, on the firm union of its inhabitants in a vigorous prosecution of the measures necessary for its safety; and convinced of the necessity of preventing anarchy and, confusion, which attend the dissolution of the powers of government, we, the freemen, freeholders, and inhabitants of _____, do, in the most solemn manner, resolve never to become slaves: and do associate, under all the ties of religion, honor, and love of our country, to adopt and endeavor to carry into execution whatever measures may be recommended by the Continental Congress, or resolved upon by our Provincial Convention, for the purpose of preserving our Constitution, and opposing the execution of the several arbitrary acts of the British Parliament, until a reconciliation between Great Britain and America, on constitutional principles (which we most ardently desire), can be obtained: and that we will in all things follow the advice of our General Committee respecting the purposes aforesaid, the preservation of peace and good order, and the safety of individuals and property.”